siddhartha100/MBProtector/README.md

 During installation, you need to select BWLOCK option in configuration file.

 2. Installing MemGuard

-You need to install MemGuard module in Linux.
+You need to install MemGuard module in previously installed Linux kernel.
 Download MemGuard module from GitHub.

 Commands are - 1. git clone https://github.com/heechul/memguard.git
                2. git checkout rtas15-bwlockv2

-The procedure of adding MemGuard module is
+The procedure of building and installing MemGuard module are
-               1. make
+               1. Goto memguard directory
-               2. insmod memguard.ko

-3. Building MBProtector tool
+               2. Build it using "make" command
+               3. Install MemGuard using "insmod memguard.ko" command

+3. Building the tool( Procedure of builing the tool is same for profiling and MBProtector - Replace "MBProtector" with "Profiling" when building Profiling tool)

 A. Goto MBProtector/src/pin-2.14-71313-gcc.4.4.7-linux/source/tools directory
-B. Copy "MyPinTool" directory and save it as "Profiling" directory
+B. Copy "MyPinTool" directory and save it as "MBProtector" directory
-C. Copy Profiling.cpp to Profiling directory
+C. Copy MBProtector.cpp from  to MBProtector directory
+D. Copy bwlock.h file to MBProtector directory
-D. Open makefile.rules and modify "TEST_TOOL_ROOTS := MyPinTool" to TEST_TOOL_ROOTS := Profiling
+D. Open makefile.rules and modify "TEST_TOOL_ROOTS := MyPinTool" to TEST_TOOL_ROOTS := MBProtector
-E. Go to Profiling directory and run this command - make obj-intel64/Profiling.so
+E. Go to MBProtector directory and run this command - make obj-intel64/MBProtector.so

 4. Running the tool

+A. Running Profiling tool

+1. Go to Profiling directory and give following command to terminal

+"../../../pin -t obj-intel64/Profiling.so -- path_to_your_application"

+B. Running MBProtector tool

+1. Go to MBProtector directory
+2. Copy bwlock.h in current directory
-Run this command from Profiling directory - "../../../pin -t obj-intel64/Profiling.so -- Path to your application"
+3. Run this command from current directory - "../../../pin -t obj-intel64/MBProtector.so -- path_to_your_application"

+Details of building and running of any pin tool is given in Pin website - https://software.intel.com/sites/landingpage/pintool/docs/71313/Pin/html/